 All members of the college community are required to have current parking permits on their cars.
 Parking permits can be obtained during registration.
 The Public Safety Department will issue traffic regulations with parking permits.
 Parking is not permitted on roadways, sidewalks, curbs, lawns, grass, or in fire lanes.
 The college will issue citations to drivers violating campus motor vehicle regulations.
 We ask that all members of the college community respect and obey driving regulations.
-While sufficient space is available, we recommend that students form car pools or ride with someone else whenever possible to help alleviate traffic and parking problems.
-Failure to observe proper parking may result in having your car towed and impounded by the college.
+While sufficient space is available, we recommend that students form car pools or use public transportation whenever possible to help alleviate traffic and parking problems.
+Failure to comply with parking regulations will result in your car being ticketed and/or towed at your expense.